sciZer0/7/v/README.md

 This all involves creating Public Addresses of people worldwide.

-The process of creating is going in a secure, privacy-preserving way, and is based on pic-taking people's irises by contributors with the unique device called Orb.
+The process of creating is going in a secure, privacy-preserving way, and is based on pic-taking people's irises by the protocol contributors with the unique device called Orb.

 One Orb allows to create 700+ Addresses per week on average.
-The team planed to produce 50k+ devices a year and engage a necessary number of contributors.
+The team planed to produce 50k+ devices a year and attract a necessary number of the contributors.
 If to scale all these metrics,

 <p><i>700(Address/week)*50,000(device)*52(week/year)=1,820,000,000 (Address/year)</i></p>